grafana/tempo/docs/tempo/website/troubleshooting/too-many-jobs-in-queue.md

 weight: 474
 ---

-# Error message ‘Too many jobs in the queue’
+# Error message: ‘Too many jobs in the queue’

 The error message might also be
 - `queue doesn't have room for 100 jobs`